BingbingLai/carnd-project-3/notes.md

 model32 is from last night -- it's no good

-model33 will be the one that's only using the new data
+model33 will be the one that's only using the new data -- no good either

 # TODO